 - The Slacker: Despite being an activist, she barely does anything active.
 She also detests employment.

 - Soapbox Sadie: Parodied.
 She is in the habit of espousing about causes only to feel superior.

 - Spoiled Brat: Though often transparently posing as a Granola Girl.

-- Straw Feminist: Played with in one episode, but averted.
-When she protests against the production of Girl with Low Self-Esteem, at no point does the show treat her as wrong or her complaints treated as selfish.
+- When she protests against the production of Girl with Low Self-Esteem, at no point does the show treat her as wrong or her complaints treated as selfish.
 When two characters do accuse her of having selfish reasons (namely Gob and the host of the show, who accuse her of only objecting because she's jealous), the show instead presents them as being chauvanistic and, in the latter's case, a hypocrite as they object to sexualizing men in the same way and is revealed to be a Never-Nude.